sisoje/viewmodelify-swift/README.md

 SwiftUI.View does not have properties like a standard view.
 There is no frame, no color, nothing that a view should have.
 It is just a protocol that you can conform ANY value to.
 It does not even have to be a struct.
-Just a value.
+It is just a value.

 ### Business logic
 All functionality that is inside the SwiftUI.View conforming value is some business logic.